 In addition to the course requirements, students are required to prepare either a master’s essay or a writing portfolio to members of their master's committee.
-The essay is recommended for student's who intend to continue as a Ph.D. student; the writing portfolio is recommended for students for whom the M.A. will be their terminal degree.
+The essay is recommended for students who intend to continue on to their Ph.D.; the writing portfolio is recommended for students for whom the M.A. will be a terminal degree.

 The Writing Portfolio must contain two seminar papers totaling at least thirty pages of student work (including references).
 One paper must be from a core required CRM J course in the MA program.
 The second paper can be from any graduate seminar taken for the MA.
 The copy of the seminar papers submitted should include the comments and feedback from the seminar faculty.
 (Keep your graded papers.)
 Prior to submitting their portfolio, students are strongly encouraged to enhance their originally graded papers by a) incorporating faculty feedback; and b) presenting additional research/literature review that strengthens the paper.

 During the semester the writing portfolio is submitted the student will present him- or herself before his or her committee for an oral examination.
 At the oral examination the student will be questioned by committee members about the materials in the writing portfolio as well as issues related to substantive areas discussed in the submitted papers.
 The oral defense needs to be scheduled in the semester (by November 1 for the Fall semester; or by April 1 for the Spring semester) in which the course requirements for the MA are being completed.